3rd gen Canadian ELMARIT M 28

 The third-generation Elmarit M was a wide-angle lens for the Leica M mount released in 1979.

-Approximately 17,000 were manufactured in the 12 years from its release until its discontinuation in 1991.
+Approximately 17,000 were manufactured over the 12 years from its release until its discontinuation in 1991.

-The filter diameter is E49 (49mm), which is a common filter diameter.
+The filter diameter is E49 (49mm), a common filter diameter.

 2.Usability

-Perhaps because it was produced in large quantities, it is not as popular as the first and second-generation lenses, and its price is generally cheaper.
+Perhaps because it was produced in large quantities, it is less popular than the first and second-generation models and is generally cheaper.

-The lens I owned is an early model with a narrow barrel, and the finger hook on the focus ring is not split into two but is claw-like.
+The lens I owned was an early model with a narrow barrel and a plate-shaped finger grip on the focus ring that was not split into two.
+A German camera mail-order store described this plate-shaped finger grip as the “Tiger Claw version.”

-Lenses with this Tiger Claw finger hook include the SUMMICRON-M 50mm (second generation) and SUMMICRON-M 35mm (7-element lens) from the same era.
-You will occasionally see it when looking at used lenses.
+Lenses with Tiger Claws include the SUMMICRON-M 50mm (second generation) and SUMMICRON-M 35mm (7-element lens) from the same period.
+You will occasionally see them when looking at used lenses.

-The Tiger Claw can be priced higher than the regular third-generation Elmarit.
-The lens structure is the same, so unless the condition is very good, there’s little point in it being more expensive than the average used price.
+Tiger Claws can be priced higher than the regular third-generation Elmarit.
+The lens structure is the same, so unless it is in good condition, it is more expensive than the average used price and not worth buying.

 3.Summary